Simplified and Generalized Masked Diffusion for Discrete Data: Experiments

-\paragraph{text8.} Following the convention in \citet{austin2021structured,lou2023discrete}, we experimented with training masked diffusion models on text chunks of length 256.
-We used the same dataset splits and transformers of the same size to parameterize the backward prediction model.
-Details can be found in \Cref{app:exp-text8}.
-Results are summarized in \Cref{tab:text8}.
-We used the standard bits-per-character metric (a normalized negative log likelihood) for this dataset.
-We can see that our models outperform previous diffusion models, whether discrete or continuous in nature.
-We also outperform the best any-order autoregressive models, which do not assume a fixed generation order and has a strong connection to discrete diffusion~\citep{hoogeboom2021autoregressive}.
-Our model is only beaten by an autoregressive transformer and the Discrete Flow (which also used an autoregressive backbone).
-We believe this is because autoregressive models only require learning a fixed order of generation thus better utilize model capacity.

-The text8 dataset has a small vocabulary that consists of 26 letters a-z and a space token.
-Therefore, we did not expect much flexibility introduced by our state-dependent formulation.
-Still, with the generalized objective in \eqref{eq:vec-diff-kl-limit}, GenMD4 is able to achieve significantly better BPC than MD4, showing the promise of a state-dependent diffusion on discrete data tasks.
+\paragraph{Text8.} Following prior work \citep{austin2021structured,lou2023discrete}, we trained masked diffusion models on text8 and evaluate the bits-per-character on the test set (details in \Cref{app:exp-text8}).
+As seen in \Cref{tab:text8}, our models outperform previous discrete and continuous diffusion models, as well as state-of-the-art AO-ARMs which are closely related to discrete diffusion~\citep{hoogeboom2021autoregressive}.
+Our model is only beaten by an autoregressive (AR) transformer and the AR-backbone Discrete Flow~\citep{tran2019discrete}.
+We believe this is because AR models only require learning a fixed generation order thus better utilize model capacity.
+Text8's small vocabulary~(26 letters and a space) led us to expect limited flexibility from our state-dependent formulation.
+However, using the generalized objective in \eqref{eq:vec-diff-kl-limit}, GenMD4 achieved significantly better BPC than MD4, demonstrating the potential of state-dependent diffusion for discrete data.